stephanietc/stephanietc.github.io/_projects/nback.md

 Quinn de Launay, K., **Cheung, S.**, Riggs, L., Reed, N., & Beal, D. “The effect of multi-session transcranial direct current stimulation on cognitive performance in youth with concussion: A pilot and feasibility study.”
 Presented by K. Quinn de Launay at *NYC Neuromodulation Conference*, New York, NY, August 2018.

 ## Funding
-Holland Bloorview Centres for Leadership
+Holland Bloorview Centre for Leadership